-We will begin our full day walk to the spectacular Woolshed Falls from your Beechworth accommodation or, if you are staying out of town, we will meet and set off from the gorgeous TINY café in Camp Street.
+We will begin our full day bushwalk to the spectacular Woolshed Falls from your Beechworth accommodation or, if you are staying out of town, we will meet and set off from the gorgeous TINY café in Camp Street.

 Woolshed Falls is located in the Chiltern-Mt Pilot National Park south of Beechworth and is much loved by locals as a spot to cool down on a hot day as well as a magical place to spend some time with nature.
 Speculating how much water is going over the falls after a sudden downpour is an ongoing conversation every local partakes in and many make the drive out of town to find out for themselves.

 This is an invigorating, easy but rocky downhill walk that is great fun and has the added reward of a fabulous waterfall at the end.
 The well-worn smooth granite surface the water cascades over gives the falls an interesting multi-tiered characteristic with a beautiful and very deep swimming hole at the bottom.
 Small pools at the top of the falls are perfect for sitting in with friends on a hot summer’s day or soothing your feet after a long walk.
 The entire Woolshed Valley is steeped in mining history and everyone loves to hear wild tales about the bushrangers who used these hills as lookout posts, but for a walker the ever changing terrain and peacefulness of the bush is what makes this place so special.

 We will head out of town on Sydney Road turning in to the Gorge Road just before we leave town and then pass by the Powder Museum and make our way down to the picturesque cascades and Spring Creek Bridge.
 The Woolshed Falls walking track follows Spring Creek down into the Woolshed Valley.
 As we are in old goldfield territory please be mindful the area has many deep mine shafts on either side of the track so please do not wander off the path to take that ‘must have’ photo!